TypeFox/monaco-languageclient/docs/advanced-usage/extended-mode.md

 - Try [Web Workers](./web-workers.md) for in-browser language servers
 - Check [Examples](../examples/index.md) for complete implementations

-Extended Mode provides the full power of VS Code in the browser, making it ideal for rich IDE experiences and complex language integrations.
+Extended Mode provides the full power of VSCode in the browser, making it ideal for rich IDE experiences and complex language integrations.